savethechildren/icon-font/README.md

 - Install with [npm](https://www.npmjs.com): `npm install savethechildren/icon-font`
 - Install with [Bower](https://bower.io): `bower install savethechildren/icon-font`

-Copy the fonts and CSS directory into your project.
-In the &lt;head&gt; of your HTML, reference the location to your stc-icons.css.
+Copy the dist/js directory into your project.
+In your HTML, reference the location to your stc-icons.js.

 You can then use the icon classes in your HTML code:

-`<i class="fstc fstc-circle"></i>`
+`<i class="fstc fa-circle"></i>`

+This extends the default FontAwesome icons, see [the FontAwesome documentation(https://fontawesome.com/start)] for more.

 You can view the list of available icons by opening the index.html file.